TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:36:23 EST 2023

 Graphic designer in Baltimore, MD, who has a BFA in Graphic Design from The Maryland Institute College of Art.
 Behance link.

 Born in Moscow in 1963.
-Graduated from Moscow Institute of Physics and Technology in 1985.
-He became a TeX specialist.
+A graduate of Moscow Institute of Physics and Technology in 1985, he became a TeX specialist.
 Since 2003, he creates his own typefaces.
 Gaithersburg, MD-based designer of a Cyrillic Venetian typeface (2004) called Bucentoro.
 At TypeArt 05, he received awards for Bucentero and SPQR Caps.
 He is working on Bucentoro Greek (2006).
 In Bucentoro's low-contrast design, we can find influences of Nicholas Jenson, Francisco Griffo and Vadim Lazursky.
+Currently, Sergei Egorov lives in the Washington, DC, area.

 Stenso Lettering Company